hermanbanken/RxFiddle/doc/proposal.md

 The main research question is:

-> Does visualising Reactive Extensions help developers comprehend their code and ease the debugging of Observables?
+> Does visualising reactive programs help developers comprehend their code and ease the debugging of Observables?

 Several smaller questions must be answered to answer the main question:

 1. Structures:

-    1. Can Observables structures be represented in an abstract fashion?
+    1. Can Observable structures be represented in an abstract fashion?

     2. Can Observable structures be extracted from source code or bytecode?